davewatters/js-blackjack/README.md

 - **Simple Game Area** takes the player straight into the action of the game by presenting the casino card table look in an uncluttered way.
 Each player's cards are displayed in the relevant section.
 - **Control Buttons** are only visible when relevent to the play, e.g Deal or Hit & Stand.
 - **Info Button** is available at all times and allows the user to show instructions and strategy hints at any time during the game.
 This takes the form of an overlay with clear text on a light background.
-- **The Player's Stack** of is visible at all times and the betting chips are styled with a semblance of real casino chips.
+- **Betting** The player's stack is visible at all times and the betting chips are styled with a semblance of real casino chips.
 The total value remaining is clearly diplayed, as is the currrent bet amount.
+    - This fulfills the user's thrills of winning or losing bets against the dealer.
 - **System Messages** are short and to the point, e.g. Dealer busts or You win, and displyed clearly in the centre.
     -   This allows the user to navigate intuitively between the site's pages
 <h2 align="center"><img src="readme-docs/header-wide.png"></h2>